mondoohq/docs/docs/platform/infra/opsys/automation/ansible.md

 - All hosts in your inventory must allow outbound traffic on port 443 (HTTPS) to Mondoo Platform at `https://us.api.mondoo.com:443` (IP address `34.98.71.94`) to send results to your account.

-## Continuous configuration assessments with Mondoo and Ansible
+## Run continuous configuration assessments with Mondoo and Ansible

 Use Ansible to install and configure cnspec on supported Linux and Windows hosts so that Mondoo runs continuously as a service.

-Mondoo maintains and publishes an official <a href="https://galaxy.ansible.com/mondoo/client" target="_blank">Mondoo/cnspec Role</a>, which is available on Ansible Galaxy.
+Mondoo maintains and publishes an official <a href="https://galaxy.ansible.com/mondoo/client" target="_blank">Mondoo/cnspec role</a>, which is available on Ansible Galaxy.
 The code for the role is open source and available in our <a href="https://github.com/mondoohq/ansible-mondoo" target="_blank">GitHub repo</a>.

-Our Ansible Role lets you:
+Mondoo's Ansible role lets you:

 - Install cnspec on supported Linux and Windows hosts